Table of Contents

 Conclusion

-In conclusion, understanding the lighting maintenance factor is essential for ensuring that our lighting systems provide the right amount of light, are energy-efficient, and have a long lifespan.
+In conclusion, understanding the lights maintenance factor is essential for ensuring that our lighting systems provide right amount of light, are energy-efficient, and have a long lifespan.
 By paying attention to maintenance, we can create better-illuminated spaces and enjoy all the benefits that good lighting brings.